 Before you measure purely electrical devices with the network analyzer, you need to initialize EE measurements.
+Returning to EE measurements is also needed before doing an electrical calibration.

 Initializing the EE Measurement as described here removes all the fixturing information in the network analyzer that is specific to the optical test set.
 The internal RF switches are also switched to the "Thru" position, and the RF power on all ports is set to the power specified for "Reverse RF Power [dBm]"